kkrbalam/kbalam-resume/resume/index.md

 ### What is my current role?

 I am currently working as a **Senior Data Engineering Manager** at [Capital One](https://www.capitalone.com).
-I work in the Analytics Modernization division developing next generation toolset for data scientists and quants community to reduce time to market on machine learning and predictive models from development to production execution.
+I work in the Center for Machine Learning division developing next generation machine learning models to support Anti Money Laundering (AML) and Credit Risk Monitoring (CRM) organizations.
+I also have extensive experience in developing next generation toolsets for data scientists and quants community to reduce time to market on machine learning and predictive models from development to production execution.